- Fields

 -

-Average Yearly Salary: $66,000Last but not least, we have another traditional IT job: computer support.
+Average Yearly Salary: $66,000This is another traditional IT job: computer support.
 These are the help desk jobs you think of when you think of IT.
-You’ll get to be the computer specialist who troubleshoots issues and evaluates network setups to ensure a company is running optimally.
+As a computer specialist, you’ll get to troubleshoot issues and evaluate network setups to ensure a company is running optimally.

 Job Outlook: Between 2020 and 2030, the career for computer support specialists is expected to increase by 9%, with 72,200 job opportunities added across the U.S.